bmquiroz/playbooks/README1.md

 ### Installation

-Ensure all dependencies are met.
+Ensure all prerequisites are met.
 Update playbook parameters.
 Navigate to `/aws-provision` and execute play:

 ```
+git clone ssh://git@bitbucket.gxicloud.com:7999/foun/foundry_automations.git
 ansible-playbook site.yml -e "lifecycle=qa cluster=02"
 ```
+Parameters passed to playbooks are `lifecycle` which represents the environment you are deploying to and `cluster` which represents the cluster.

 ## Contributing